Appetizer Addiction

 Leftover fruit is best to store in the freezer for smoothies, except for the watermelon.
 Or, keep in an airtight container refrigerated and consume within a day.

-Blue: blueberries are the best choice.
+Blue: Blueberries are the best choice.
 Blackberries will also work.

 • Watermelon is very juicy.
 It can make marshmallows soggy when they come to contact with each other so bear this in mind.
 If making it in advance, I suggest adding them to this American flag platter right before serving.